 The issues above can occur at any time.
 But if your baby is older and you have been breastfeeding comfortably for a while, these are some other reasons for the sudden onset of nipple pain:

-• Pregnancy.
+- Pregnancy.
 Sensitive nipples are often an early sign of pregnancy.
-Many women continue to breastfeed through pregnancy despite the pain.
+Many mothers continue to breastfeed through pregnancy despite the pain.
 They may limit the toddler’s time at breast.
 Others choose to completely wean at this time.
 See Breastfeeding Through Pregnancy for more information.

 If you need help figuring out why your nipples are sore, or any other information or support with breastfeeding, contact your local La Leche League Canada Leader.